-Project BMPs Phase In Addition to the Above BMPs: Close trench as soon as possible (generally at the end of the day).
-Use rough-cut street control or apply road base for streets that will not be promptly paved.
-Utility And Infrastructure Provide inlet protection as streets are paved and inlets are constructed.
-Installation Protect and repair BMPs, as necessary.
+Project Phase BMPs In Addition to the Above BMPs: • Close trench as soon as possible (generally at the end of the day).
+Utility And • Use rough-cut street control or apply road base for streets that will not be promptly paved.
+Infrastructure Installation Provide inlet protection as streets are paved and inlets are constructed.
+Protect and repair BMPs, as necessary.
 Perform street sweeping as needed.
-In Addition to the Above BMPs: Implement materials management and good housekeeping practices for home building activities.
-Building Construction Use perimeter controls for temporary stockpiles from foundation excavations.
-For lots adjacent to streets, lot-line perimeter controls may be necessary at the back of In Addition to the Above BMPs: Remove excess or waste materials.
-Final Grading Remove stored materials.

-Remove all temporary BMPs when site has reached final stabilization.
+In Addition to the Above BMPs: Building Implement materials management and good housekeeping practices for home building activities.
+Construction • Use perimeter controls for temporary stockpiles from foundation excavations.
+For lots adjacent to streets, lot-line perimeter controls may be necessary at the back of curb.
+In Addition to the Above BMPs: Final Grading Remove excess or waste materials.
+Remove stored materials.
+In Addition to the Above BMPs: Final Seed and mulch/tackify.
+Stabilization Seed and install blankets on steep slopes. • Remove all temporary BMPs when site has reached final stabilization.